nmoura/jb6_artifact_deploy/README.md

 jb6_artifact_deploy
 ===================

-Automatic deploy of an artifact in a group of a JBoss 6 EAP domain
+Automatic cold deploy of an artifact in a server group of a JBoss 6 EAP domain

+It deploys the artifact in each server individually, checking where's running the respective instance through the CLI.
+This method can ensure if the stop/start execution command was successful, because they have the blocking attribute.